DamiFuma02/3d_SurvivalGame/README.md

     * Create a script "NPC_Movements.cs" and add it as a component of the prefab
     * Optional: add also "InteractableObject.cs" to make the rabbit interactable, and then assign a name

+## 4. Picking up Items

+> Use a prefab to define the items to pick up

+* Create a second Box Collider with "isTrigger=true" per usare OnTrigger per capire se il player è vicino all'oggetto
+* Edit > Project Settings > Phyisics > Query Trigger disabled in order to raycast only the first smaller default Box Collider in the prefab